HaydenCleaver/image-lambda/README.md

 ### How-to-use

 - Upload .jpg image to hrc-img-bucket on AWS S3 app.
-- Lambda function should automatically update the images.json file
+- Lambda function should automatically update the images.json file with a new `data:` section within the body.

 ### Issues